SebastianBenjamin/Fruitopia.com/README.md

 ## Description

-**Fruitopia** is a fruit e-commerce website designed to provide a user-friendly platform for browsing and purchasing a variety of fruits.
+**Fruitopia** is a fruit e-commerce  website designed only front-end in basic level .It provides a user-friendly platform for browsing and purchasing a variety of fruits,stationaries and veggies.
 The site is built using HTML, CSS, and JavaScript.
-This project aims to deliver a seamless experience for users to explore different fruits and their details.

 ## Features

-- **Fruit Catalog**: Displays a list of available fruits with details such as name, price, discount %, and description.
+- **Item Catalog**: Displays a list of available Item with details such as name, price, discount %, and description.
 - **Shopping Cart**: Allows users to add fruits to their cart and view the total items in the cart.
 - **Responsive Design**: The website adjusts to different screen sizes (Note: Currently, only front-end prototyping is complete, and responsiveness is pending).